-The number of foreign academics requesting to work with classified programs continues to rise, and the academic community will likely remain a top target for the foreseeable future.
+The number of foreign academics requesting to work with classified programs is rising, and the academic community will likely remain a top target for the foreseeable future.

-Although most academic contacts are likely legitimate, some foreign academics may ultimately take advantage of their placement and access to further their country's research and development goals.
+Although most academic contacts are legitimate, some foreign academics may take advantage of placement and access to further their country's research and development goals.